sloganking/sexy-minesweeper/system.md

 ## Severity

-- High (Gun, perminant wound)
+- High (Gun, perminant harm, can be physical or non physical like hurting someone's reputation and options)
 - Medium (Temporary pain)
 - Low (Inconvenient, no one really hurt)

 ## Types of mistakes

-- Malicious
+- Malicious/intentional
 - Accident
 - Fawning